KentJames/Radio-Gridders/README.md

 The CPU reference has been copied from the crocodile repo, available at: https://github.com/SKA-ScienceDataProcessor/crocodile

 Lots of functionality is shared between this repo and crocodile so make sure to check it out.
+The W-Kernels and visibilities are generated from the scripts and notebooks in that repository.

 ### Discrete Fourier Transform